Skin Cancer Excision & Repair

 When dealing with skin cancers in the periorbital region not only must all of the cancer cells be removed but the lid must be repaired or reconstructed to maintain its function of keeping the eyes comfortable and seeing well.

-Dr Wilcsek takes particular pride in the level of care he gives to ensure the cosmetic outcome is as pleasing as possible.
+A/Prof Wilcsek takes particular pride in the level of care he gives to ensure the cosmetic outcome is as pleasing as possible.

 What are skin cancers?

 Cancer is the abnormal growth of cells.
 The cancer tissue usually grows and destroys the surrounding tissue.
 The most common types of cancers that occur in the skin are basal cell carcinoma and squamous cell carcinoma.

 Basal Cell Carcinoma (BCC) is the most common type of skin cancer affecting this area.
 This type of skin cancer will not travel to other parts of the body, but will continue to grow deeper and destroy surrounding tissue if not treated.

 The next most common type of skin cancer is Squamous Cell Carcinoma (SCC).
 These usually grow more rapidly than BCC’s and have the potential to spread to other parts of the body.

 Melanoma is the most serious but fortunately the least common skin cancer to affect this area.
 They usually occur as a new mole or pigmented spot but can potentially occur in an existing mole.